A Step-by-Step Guide to Cooking an Authentic Indian Curry

 - Start off by peeling and finely dicing the two onions.
 A tip to avoid tears: Slice the onion in half length-wise, leaving the root uncut.
 Chop off an inch or so opposite the root.
 This should prevent the aroma from stinging your eyes.
 Finely dice the onions.

 - As an Indian, I love hot food.
-If you prefer your food mild, use two or three small red or green chilies.
+If you prefer your food mild, use two or three small red or green chillies.
 Note that the smaller the chillies, the hotter they are.
-Peel and slightly dice chilies.
+Peel and slightly dice chillies.
 To decide how much ginger to use, place the ginger root next to the garlic and use slightly more ginger than garlic.
 Peel the garlic and cut into small chunks.
-Peel and slightly dice the whole chilies.
-Place garlic, ginger, and chilies into a blender and mix into a smooth paste.
+Peel and slightly dice the whole chillies.
+Place garlic, ginger, and chillies into a blender and mix into a smooth paste.

 - Once the onions are ready, turn the heat way down and add 1 or 2 teaspoons of garlic, ginger, and chilli paste.
 Allow this to fry together.

-- If you are cooking this dish with meat, dice it to desired size and add to the pot.
-Now add the rest of the garlic paste and slightly fry for 5-6 minutes at a high heat, stirring frequently.
+- If you are cooking this dish with meat, dice the meat to the desired size and add it to the pot.
+Now add the rest of the garlic paste and slightly fry for 5 to 6 minutes at a high heat, stirring frequently.

 - Notice the gorgeous smells that are filling your kitchen.
 Now it's time to add the tomatoes.
 Use fresh if you like, but canned tomatoes are much easier.

-- Time to add the spices.
+- It's time to add the spices.
 Begin with the coriander and stir the sauce after adding each spice.
 About 2 or 3 small teaspoons will be enough.
-Next add 3 or 4 teaspoons of garam masala, 2 or 3 teaspoons of cumin and about 3 teaspoons of turmeric.
+Next add 3 or 4 teaspoons of garam masala, 2 or 3 teaspoons of cumin, and about 3 teaspoons of turmeric.
 Remember to stir between each additional spice.

-- Cover the pot so that a small gap remains and allow the sauce to simmer for 60-90 minutes on a low heat.
+- Cover the pot so that a small gap remains and allow the sauce to simmer for 60 to 90 minutes on a low heat.

-- Squeeze fresh lemon according to taste and serve with rice, chapatis, or naan bread.
+- Squeeze on some fresh lemon juice according to taste and serve with rice, chapatis, or naan bread.